MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 Once allocated, a qubit can be passed to operations and functions, also referred to as [*callables*](xref:microsoft.quantum.qsharp.callabledeclarations).
 In some sense, this is all that a Q# program can do with a qubit.
 Any direct actions on state of a qubit are all defined by *intrinsic* callables such as [`X`](xref:Microsoft.Quantum.Intrinsic.X) and [`H`](xref:Microsoft.Quantum.Intrinsic.H) - that is, callables whose implementations are not defined within Q# but are instead defined by the target machine.
 What these operations actually *do* is only made concrete by the target machine you choose to run the particular Q# program.
 For more information, see [Q# program implementation](xref:microsoft.quantum.qsharp.programstructure-overview).

 For example, if running the program on the [full-state simulator](xref:microsoft.quantum.machines.overview.full-state-simulator), the simulator performs the corresponding mathematical operations to the simulated quantum system.
 But looking toward the future, when the target machine is a real quantum computer, calling such operations in Q# will direct the quantum computer to perform the corresponding **real operations** on the **real quantum hardware**.
-For example, in a trapped-ion quantum computer the quantum operations are realised by precisely timed laser pulses.
+For example, in a trapped-ion quantum computer the quantum operations are realized by precisely timed laser pulses.

 A Q# program recombines these operations as defined by a target machine to create new, higher-level operations to express quantum computation.
 In this way, Q# makes it easy to express the logic underlying quantum and hybrid quantum–classical algorithms, while also being general with respect to the structure of a target machine or simulator.